veliovgroup/spiderable-middleware/README.md

 - 🏎️ Improve delivery for dynamic and static pages via our advanced CDN and caching;
 - 🏃‍♂️ Boost response rate and decrease response time with caching;
 - 🚀 Optimized HTML markup for the best SEO score;
-- 🎛️ Improve TTFB, LCP, INP, CLS, and other LightHouse metrics positively enhancing overall SEO score;
+- 🎛️ Improve TTFB, LCP, INP, CLS, and other Web Vitals and LightHouse metrics positively enhancing overall SEO score;
 - 🖥 Supports PWAs and SPAs;
 - 📱 Supports mobile-like crawlers;
 - 💅 Supports [`styled-components`](https://styled-components.com);